 Katja received her PhD in Economics from Yale University and her undergraduate degree in Economics and Mathematics from Franklin & Marshall College.
 At Wharton, Katja teaches courses in the MBA and undergraduate programs on Managerial Economics, Public Policy design, Regulation and Antitrust.
 Before joining Wharton, she was on the faculty at the Stanford Graduate School of Business.
 She spent the 2016-17 academic year as the Chief Economist at the Federal Communications Commission.

-Katja Seim, Eugenio Miravete, Jeff Thurk (Under Review), Market Power and the Laffer Curve.
+Katja Seim, Eugenio Miravete, Jeff Thurk Wholesale Market Power and the Limited Profitability of Retail Zone Pricing.

 Abstract: We study commodity taxation and characterize the Laffer curve, a trade-off between tax rates and revenue, in noncompetitive markets.
 Pricing in these markets leads to incomplete tax pass-through and agents re-optimize their purchase and pricing decisions in response to any tax change.
 We use detailed data from Pennsylvania, a state that monopolizes retail sales of alcoholic beverages, to estimate a model of demand for horizontally differentiated products that ties consumers' demographic characteristics to heterogeneous preferences for spirits.
 We find that under the state's current tax policy, spirits are overpriced.
 Distillers respond to decreases in the tax rate by increasing wholesale prices, which limits the state's revenue gain to only 13% of the incremental tax revenue predicted under the common assumption of perfect competition.
 The strategic response of noncompetitive firms to changes in taxation therefore flattens the Laffer curve significantly.

-Teresa Harrison and Katja Seim (Under Review), Nonprofit tax exemptions and market structure: The case of fitness centers.
+Teresa Harrison and Katja Seim (2018), Nonprofit tax exemptions and market structure: The case of fitness centers, Economic Journal.

 Abstract: We investigate the role of nonprofit tax exemptions in affecting the structure of local fitness markets and in driving the nonprofit's decision to complement fitness offerings with youth programming.
 Nonprofits compete against a large number of for-profit fitness centers, calling into question the necessity of tax exemptions to encourage the provision of such services.
 We estimate an equilibrium model of market structure for fitness centers to assess the degree of competition between nonprofit and for-profit firms.
 Our results suggest that the two ownership types serve different customer bases, with nonprofit entry being prevalent in markets with large single populations and populations without college education.
 Relying on local property tax data as a proxy for the firm's tax burden, we find that while nonprofit entry would fall by 26% when facing the typical for-profit tax liability, for-profit entry would not respond to replace this loss in providers.
 In an extension of our entry model, we consider the potential spillovers to youth services provided by the nonprofit.
 We estimate that in the absence of a property tax exemption, the entry of nonprofit fitness facilities that jointly operate a youth program would decline by approximately 20%, a significant share of the overall impact on nonprofit entry.
 Tax exemptions thus aid in both the provision of the primary and auxiliary services.